capananj/automation-cars-rating/README.md

 1. Open the solution using Visual Studio
 2. Right click on the solution > Build Solution
 3. In the Test Menu, click Run All Tests

+### Test approach and Bug report
+See Test approach and Bug Report.docx